NetherlandsForensicInstitute/dj-pcfg/README.md

 ```
 --rule {rule_file_name} --max_keyspace 1000000 --cache_directory_path {some_directory}/checkpoint_cache --log_directory_path {some_directory}/logs --max_heap 32G --producer_thread_count 4
 ```
-* `--cache_server_address`: load and store state from using a cache server.
-This requires a running cache server before starting the attack, for example on the same node as the Hashtopolis instance [**experimental!**]
+* `--cache_server_address`(**experimental**): load and store state from using a cache server.
+This requires a running cache server before starting the attack, for example on the same node as the Hashtopolis instance

 Setting up the cache server requires you to run the `cache-server-{version}.jar` jar.
 Example shell command:
 ```shell